Voice search. Artificial intelligence. Google algorithm updates. Mobile-first indexing.

 Let's review the most common technical SEO mistakes:

-We've all been there.
-We finally find a result on a SERP that appears super helpful.
-We click it and then ... nothing.
+We've all been there: You spend minutes or hours looking for a solution to a problem.
+Then, you finally see a result on your SERP that appears super helpful.
+You click it and then ... nothing.

-Obviously, this really hurts the user experience and can drive visitors away.
+This frequently hurts the user experience and can drive visitors away from your website.
 Unfortunately, this is all too common.

-SEMRush's study also found that 23% of websites and webpages have slow load page speeds.
+SEMRush's study found that 28.4 percent of websites and webpages have slow page load speeds.
 Don't lose out on valuable visitors.
-Not only does this make your bounce rate soar; it also contributes to a bad reputation.
+Not only does this make your bounce rate soar; but it also contributes to a bad reputation.

 Want to be a credible, authoritative resource?
 Make sure your pages load quickly.